 Hi, I'm Lisa

-I’m an award-winning journalist currently with Bloomberg News in Tokyo, where I report on and write about China remotely as I await a media visa.
+I’m an award-winning journalist currently with Bloomberg News in Tokyo, where I report on the financial sector in Asia, with a focus on Japan.

-Being a business journalist means versatility -- I am able to quickly jump on breaking business about any industry, or write and report out in-depth features connected to a particular news event.
-In my journalism adventures, I’ve interviewed CEOs and working grandmothers, broken news on corporate strategy changes, covered the Covid-19 from when it was an unknown virus, and filed stories from two pandemic-era Olympics.
+Being a business journalist means versatility -- I am able to quickly jump on breaking news about any industry, or write and report out in-depth features connected to a particular news event.
+In my journalism adventures, I’ve interviewed CEOs and working grandmothers, broken news on corporate strategy changes, covered the Covid-19 from when it was an unknown virus and filed stories from two pandemic-era Olympics.

 Please don't hesitate to connect to chat about any topic!